Jennifer Lopez Admits She Survived On 1 Slice Of Pizza A Day For Years

 “I remember only getting to have one piece of pizza every day when I was a dancer,” Jennifer admitted while promoting her new NBC reality competition Word of Dance according to Wonderwall, opening up about how she battled her way to the top and had no money for a balanced diet before JLo hit the big time as a Fly Girl dancer on In Living Color in 1991.

 “That’s how I lived.
-I did that for a couple of years before I got my first big job,” Lopez continued of how she had to fight to become one of the most successful singers and actresses in showbusiness today, but admitted that she wouldn’t change having no money and having a diet that only consisted of pizza at the start of her career even if she could.
+I did that for a couple of years before I got my first big job,” Lopez continued of how she had to fight to become one of the most successful singers and actresses in show business today, but admitted that she wouldn’t change having no money and having a diet that only consisted of pizza at the start of her career even if she could.

 “I wouldn’t trade it for the world,” Lopez said of her rough battle to get to the top.
 “For me, coming from that struggle, this is a dream come true for me.
 I don’t say that lightly,” Jennifer added.